 This is a tough area of web marketing.
 Just a few well placed 'bad comments' on some major portals may outrank your website.
 If a bad review about you is the first thing people find when researching your company then your closing ratio is going to suffer.

-I hired a roofer in Denver to replace a hail damaged roof on a rental house.
+I hired a roofer to replace a hail damaged roof on a rental house.
 They did a bad job and left a bunch of damage, including busting the garage door.
 I hired another company to fix up everything and paid them $1,600-.
 I then withheld that cost from the original company's bill.
 When they started to threaten me with a property lien I responded with multiple attacks online; everywhere from Google to Yelp reviews.
 Then I put up a 1 page blog, spent some time optimizing it, and it quickly outranked their company website.
 It was all true, with photos and descriptions.
 Here's their 'finished' trim work:

 About a month later, the threat of a lien was replaced with a letter from their lawyer offering to fully discount my bill in return for removing all the negative comments.
 I agreed, they sent a 'new' invoice, and I removed most of the negative comments I had posted.
 Apparently, they lost a major commercial bid when the purchasing agent researched them online and found my review.
-So, this is just one example of how a reputation management issues can happen and then get resolved.
+So, this is just one example of how a reputation management issues can happen and they can get resolved.